NjoguMike/Phase1-Project/README.md

 4. Calm relatable image to the content.
     The image just helps to set the mood and improve visual design of the page.

-5. A Form pad that lets you take some notes and store in our servers.
+5. A Form pad that lets you take some notes and displayes them for you.
-    The form allows you to take some notes as you study through the verses, and save to our servers.
-The availability of the saved content will be added soon in our upcoming update.
+    The form allows you to take some notes as you study through the verses, and shows it on the page.

-6. A footer displaying COntact information of the Webpage creator.
+6. A footer displaying Contact information of the Webpage creator.
     This is just an address and contact information to reach the creator incase of inquiries.